-c) The UNCT has made at least one contribution to substantively strengthen GEWE CSO participation and engagement in gender-related SDGs localization and/or implementation.
-Met
+c) The UNCT has made at least one contribution to substantively strengthen GEEW CSO participation and engagement in gender related SDGs localization and/or implementation.

-The UNCT has significantly strengthened GEWE CSO participation and engagement in the localisation and implementation of SDG 5 priorities, in particular through the design and delivery of the Spotlight Joint Programme.
-Through this initiative, GEWE CSOs are engaged as key actors in legislative reform and the development of national policy on ending VAWG.
+The UNCT has significantly strengthened GEWE CSO participation and engagement in the localisation and implementation of SDG 5 priorities, in particular through the design and delivery of Joint Programmes.
+One example is the implementation of the Spotlight Initiative, where the UNCT is engaging with GEWE CSOs to address legislative and policy gaps and to scale up initiatives to prevent VAWG and harnessing the power of Granada's women's movement to end all forms of violence.